 Select Preferred Codec for your audio quality.
 The best option is given by default, but you can change the selection at any time.

 Note: An audio codec is used for voice calls.
 The codec specifies a certain ratio between audio quality and compression.
 A codec with a higher compression uses less bandwidth (better for sites with a less performance-intensive internet line) but offers lower fidelity which causes poorer sound quality.

 Enable Hot Desk to turn the device into a shared desk phone and allow other users to use it as their own.
 Any user's device with a proper license can be enabled for Hot Desk.

 With the 8x8 Hot Desk feature, employees log in to a shared phone that immediately behaves like their own extension.
 They can make and receive calls, and check their messages.
 8x8 Hot Desk extensions help employees have a more personalized, secure, and convenient phone experience, whether traveling to other offices or working a shift at a shared desk.
-The Hot Desk user is not able to use Virtual Office desktop app or Virtual Office mobile app.
+The Hot Desk user is not able to use 8x8 Work for Desktop or 8x8 Work for Mobile.
 To enable Hot Desk, go to Home > Users > Voice basic settings > Enable Hot Desk.
 See our document about Hot Desk and how to enable it.